 As a remote organization, of course, things look different: the number of meeting rooms is practically unlimited, participation or finding one is only a click away.
 Logically, this must have consequences for the type and duration of meetings.

-Another exciting point is that meetings are not planned for a fixed time, but the other way round, the team determine in which time frame they’re generally ready for synchronous communication.
+Another exciting point is that meetings are not planned for a fixed time, but the other way round, the team determines in which time frame they’re generally ready for synchronous communication.
 To make sure that the probability of joint appointment slots is as high as possible, we’ve set specific times throughout the company.
-For example, 8-9 AM and 11 AM -12 PM for the European time zone and 3-4 PM for the US East Coast.
+For example, 8-9 AM and 11 AM-12 PM for the European time zone and 3-4 PM for the US East Coast.

-For us, this approach has three main advantages:
+For us, this approach has 3 main advantages:

-Although we meet personally four times a year, that isn’t enough for this process.
+Although we meet personally 4 times a year, that isn’t enough for this process.
 So all teams regularly conduct online retrospectives which another tool helps us with: Echometer.
-Essentially, Echometer supports the work of the moderator, helps the team to structure itself and regularly records a few key metrics to get a feeling for the state of the company.
+Essentially, Echometer supports the work of the moderator, helps the team to structure itself, and regularly records a few key metrics to get a feeling for the state of the company.

 In this way, we can address conflicts at a very early stage and constantly work on improving the company at all levels.
 The action items flow back into our company-wide Kanban Board or into the personal task lists of the individual employees.

 I’m often asked by job applicants whether there are fixed working hours.
-My answer isn’t “yes” or “no”, but “it depends”.
+My answer isn’t “yes” or “no,” but “it depends.”
 Every team has to find out for itself how it works best.
-Geographically, we operate in three time zones so far.
+Geographically, we operate in 3 time zones so far.
 Due to the different habits of life, some of them are added: surprisingly many start very early, sometimes even before 6 AM.